 Keeping a bullet journal is one of the most creative endeavors you can start for yourself.
 But where do you begin and how do you find journal bullet ideas?

 There are plenty of ideas for bullet journals to sift through.
 But before you do that, learn the basics of how you might want to set up a bullet journal and what could work best for you.
-If you're just beginning the process or only thinking about setting one up, read below for easy bullet journaling ideas to get your creative juices flowing.
+If you're just beginning the process or only thinking about setting one up, read below for easy bullet journal ideas to get your creative juices flowing.

 What is a Bullet Journal?